hritu-analytics/revenue-leakage-detection/README.md

 | Projected Annual Impact | **$1.37M** | If recovery framework is maintained |

 ### The Pareto Finding
-**20% of at-risk accounts represented 68% of total leakage value.** This allowed us to prioritize recovery efforts for maximum ROI — focusing the CS team on just 28 accounts to recover over $575K.
+20% of at-risk accounts accounted for 68% of total leakage value.** This allowed us to prioritise recovery efforts for maximum ROI, focusing the CS team on just 28 accounts to recover over $575K.

 ---